Two Means to an End Goal: Connecting Explainability and Contestability in the Regulation of Public Sector AI: Conclusion

 \section{Conclusion}

-In this work, we conceptualized explainability and contestability and their translation for implementation by interviewing 14 interdisciplinary experts on AI regulation.
-We provided distinctions to facilitate these translations, including between normative and descriptive explanations, individual and collective contestation action, and judicial and non-judicial contestation channels.
-We further described three main processes of translation pertaining to the preservation of the regulation's spirit, the responsibility for interpreting regulatory provisions, and the essential but difficult collaboration between disciplines.
+In this work, we conceptualized explainability and contestability and their implementation by interviewing 14 interdisciplinary experts on AI regulation.
+We provided distinctions to facilitate implementation of these principles, including between normative and descriptive explanations, individual and collective contestation action, and judicial and non-judicial contestation channels.
+Key challenges include the preservation of the regulation's spirit, the responsibility for interpreting regulatory provisions, and the collaboration between disciplines.
 Based on these findings, we recommend i) strengthening the intersection between both principles in policy and governance, ii) considering non-judicial channels of contestation to improve trust, and iii) employing early-stage deliberations in the development of public AI systems to improve acceptability and avoid excessive contestation.
-With this work, we aimed to inform research and policy efforts that leverage explainability and contestability in the development of trustworthy public AI systems.
+With this work, we aim to inform research and policy efforts that leverage explainability and contestability in the development of trustworthy public AI systems.